-Regardless of whether one is producing low-cost vertical cavity surface emitting laser diodes (VCSELS) for consumer electronics or using a tunable mode-locked Ti:Sapphire laser for multi-photon fluorescence microscopy, having accurate spectral data during the manufacturing process is critical for ensuring quality, repeatable product.
+Regardless of whether one is producing low-cost vertical cavity surface emitting laser diodes (VCSELS) for consumer electronics or using a tuneable mode-locked Ti:sapphire laser for multi-photon fluorescence microscopy, having accurate spectral data during the manufacturing process is critical for ensuring quality, repeatable product.
 Unfortunately, the overwhelming number of laser engineers are still relying solely on large and costly optical spectrum analyzers (OSAs) for spectral testing.
 While these devices provide excellent spectral resolution and dynamic range, the size and cost often limit their ability to be deployed at multiple points throughout the manufacturing environment .

 Additionally, the scanning nature of these devices results in extremely low sensitivity and therefore require long integration times, making OSAs a poor choice for high-speed automated production lines .
 Alternatively, miniature spectrometers take advantage of a fixed grating spectrograph in combination with a linear detector array to enable the entire spectrum to be measured simultaneously at high speeds.

-While this geometry does not allow for real-time adjustment of spectral range and resolution, it does result in much higher sensitivity when compared to the scanning geometry used in OSAs since it does not require a different acquisition at each measurement point.
+While this geometry does not allow for real-time adjustment of spectral range and resolution, it does result in much higher sensitivity when compared to the scanning geometry used in OSAs, since it does not require a different acquisition at each measurement point.
 This speed advantage is not only helpful for fast-paced high-volume testing environments but also allows for more accurate measurements of pulsed laser systems through the use of high-speed triggering.
 As a result, some laser manufacturers are adopting miniature spectrometer technology as a complementary technology to the more traditional OSA.

 This article will explore the benefits of miniature spectrometers for laser characterization in-line as well as in the lab, but first, it is essential to take a step back and briefly review the fundamentals of miniature spectrometers.